-Students can earn associate or bachelor degrees.
+Students can earn associate, bachelor, or master degrees.
 Associate degree programs require a minimum of 62 credits.
 Bachelor degree programs require a minimum of 125 credits.
+Master degree programs require 33 credits beyond the baccalaureate.

 It is the responsibility of the student, with guidance from his/her College Advisor, to fulfill all degree and program requirements.
 Students should keep an accurate record of courses taken.
 Students can conduct a degree audit in my.centralpenn.edu to check their progress; however, transfer students should follow the educational plan outlined in the transfer evaluation.

-At the completion of either a bachelor or associate degree from Central Penn College, graduates will have obtained a certain skill set.
+At the completion of a degree from Central Penn College, graduates will have obtained a certain skill set.
 The skill set is a combination of educational experiences from the student's program of study; the general education core which includes humanities; math, science, and technology; social and behavioral sciences; and campus life.

-Institutional Learning Objectives:
+Institutional Learning Objectives